cloudflightio/autoconfigure-gradle-plugin/README.md

 ## Requirements

-This plugin requires at least Gradle 7.4 and Java 8.
+This plugin requires at least Gradle 7.4 and Java 11.
+You can still configure this plugin to use Java 8 (or any other Java version) to compile your codebase.

 ## Installation